Celebrating Over 100 Years of Preserving Sherborn's Natural and Cultural Heritage

 Members

-You can be engaged with Sherborn's preservation of history in many ways; including donations, volunteering and education.
+You can be engaged with Sherborn's preservation of history in many ways; including donations to support the completion of the History Center.
+Once the new space opens, we will have many opportunities for volunteers and special programming.
 If you're interested in membership, click the ``Become a Member`` button below.
-Then print, fill out and mail the form back to us.

 a